Native to (or naturalized in) Oregon:

 - Hardy to USDA Zone 9 (20-30°F) Native to eastern Asia, China, Japan, Korea, Philippines; found in warm coastal areas.

 - Like many plants in the genus Myrica, Red Bayberry has been placed, by some taxonomists, in the genus Morella, hence Morella rubra.
-However, The Plant List (http://www.theplantlist.org/), as of 2017, gives this latter name only as a synonym for Myrica rubra.
+This is the accepted designation in the ITIS (Integrated Taxonomic Information System).
+However, The Plant List (http://www.theplantlist.org/), as of 2021, gives this latter name only as a synonym for Myrica rubra.